The Legend of Zelda: Oracle of Seasons and Oracle of Ages: Development

 In early 1999, Yoshiki Okamoto, then head of Capcom's screenwriter subsidiary Flagship, proposed remaking the original The Legend of Zelda for the Game Boy Color to Shigeru Miyamoto, the game designer at Nintendo who created the series.
-Okamoto was asked to develop six Zelda games for the Game Boy Color: two based on earlier installments and four original entries.
-Okamoto wanted to release them in quick succession of four to five months.
-He held on to his concept of remaking the original game so young children could play it, but also as a test for the development team to move on to a more ambitious sequel if it were successful.
+Okamoto wanted to remake the original game so that young children could play it, but also as a test for the development team to move on to a more ambitious sequel if it was successful.

+Okamoto wanted to work on games and follow them up with sequels in four to five months, including Zelda games in this workflow.
+According to reporting by IGN, Okamoto was asked to develop six Zelda games for the Game Boy Color: two based on earlier installments and four original entries, but Okamoto disputed this.

 Contrary to Miyamoto's design mentality of creating the gameplay system first, development started out with the scenario writing, which Flagship was in charge of.
 Some of the staff members, including the team led by director and designer Hidemaro Fujibayashi that was responsible for tasks other than the storyline, wanted to skip the remake and create an original Zelda game right away.
 As the original game was deemed too difficult for the new generation of players, more and more changes were applied to the point where it had an entirely different world map.
 As a result, the team ran into problems because the scenario and the maps had to be reworked constantly to make all the modifications match.
 The Game Boy Color's screen presented an additional hurdle when attempting to rework the earlier Zelda game as it was narrower than that of a television; players could not view an entire room without scrolling, which made it easy to overlook stairways or clues on walls.